swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

-print "Well, there's egg and bacon, egg and spam, egg bacon and" while i == 1: print "spam "
+print "Well, there's egg and bacon, egg and spam, egg bacon and" while i == 1: print "spam " print "or Lobster Thermidor a Crevette with a mornay sauce served in a Provencale manner with shallots..."
 ```

 Since the variable `i` never changes within the while loop, we can